cbirdlab/radBARCODER/README.md

 ```

-#### 8. `radBARCODER fltrGENOSITES`  Selectively filter your final genome and meta genome alignments
+#### 8. `radBARCODER fltrGENOSITES`  Selectively filter your final genome, consensus, or meta genome alignments

 *Dependencies*: `R` (`seqinr`, `stringr`)

 This function will call `fltrGENOSITES.R` which is included in the `radBARCODER` repo.
-Make sure it is in your `mkBAM` directory
+Make sure it is in your `mkBAM` directory or your `$PATH`

 Filter genomes with more missing/ambiguous/indel base calls than specified with `PCT` then remove sites with missing/ambiguous/indel base calls.
 Higher values of `PCT` retain more individuals and lower values retain more nuclotides.
 The result is a `fasta` alignment with only genomes and sites with A, C, T, or G nucleotide calls.
 Output files include the `fasta` alignment, a `pdf` with descriptive plots, and a `csv` describing the reference genome positions retained.
 Output files are saved to same directory as the input file (`FASTA`).